 Download the free pattern at the Paper Glitter Glue Library

-To get access to the library, simply subscribe to my newsletter with the form at the bottom of the post and you will be sent the password immediately so you can download the pattern.
+To get access to the library, simply subscribe to my newsletter with the form below or at the bottom of the post and you will be sent the password immediately so you can download the pattern.
 Then click on the library link, click to enter the password protected area, type in the password and then the list of free patterns and tutorials will be available.

-- Halloween House No. 7 Pattern PDF
+- Halloween House No. 7 Pattern PDF or SVG files - Design No. 20

 - Tracing paper (if tracing to the cardboard)